Edoardo-B-Leiva/notes/FP/TSMR/2/WebDev/CSS3/CSS3.md

 ## HTML/CSS Identifiers
 There are multiple ways to identify specific parts of a webpage:
 ### Classes
+Classes are used to apply CSS properties to some elements that can be different types.
 ### IDs
+Used to apply properties to a specific element of any type.
 ---
 ## [CSS Box model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/The_box_model)
 The HTML5 components are composed of 4 "main subcomponents":